 This course provides students with an overview of healthcare industry concepts and processes regarding costs, access, and quality of service and care.
 Emphasis is placed on the definition, measurement, and improvement of quality in the healthcare setting, including how quality measurements guide decision-making and drive changes.
 Students will be introduced to the theme of evidence-based medicine and the various methods used to promote, audit, and maintain quality improvements.

 This course provides an introduction to basic accounting principles and terminology and financial managerial accounting, including budgeting, cost accounting, and the financing of health care products and services.
 Students will become familiar with the process of setting prices for products and services, including the gathering of financial information in order to determine the return on investment for adding services or products.

 This course explores the use of strategic planning and evaluation within a healthcare organization.
-Students will gain an understanding of the resources, theories and practices used in evaluating the strengths, weaknesses, opportunities and threats to an organization, and how that information may be used to improve an organization’s position.
+Students will gain an understanding of the resources, theories and practices used in evaluating the strengths, weaknesses, opportunities and threats to an organization, and how that information may be used to improve an organization's strategic position.